mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 #### Reusing selector binding

 ![](./AAD_Rogue.png)
 MIC identifies pods by `aadpodidbinding` label.
-If any other pod in the cluster reuses `aadpodidbinding` it also access to the associated identity binding.
+If any other pod in the cluster reuses `aadpodidbinding` it also accesses to the associated identity binding.
 For a cluster with a single project, it's unlikely to happen, but still, you need to be cautious, especially if the cluster is logically shared across teams/projects.

 By default, AAD Pod Identity maps pods with identities across namespaces.
 If the cluster is shared, it is crucial to deploy AAD Pod Identities, [forcing namespace matching](https://github.com/Azure/aad-pod-identity/blob/master/docs/readmes/README.namespaced.md).